 - Flagging suspicious orders to minimize risk of fraudulent orders

-- You have personalized products that require manual review (flags and alerts)
+- Streamline personalized products that require manual review (flags and alerts)

-- A customer service agent has to sign into multiple systems (CRM, ERP, WMS, Payment tool, Fraud vendor, etc.) to locate and service an order
+- Prevent customer service agents from having to sign into multiple systems (CRM, ERP, WMS, Payment tool, Fraud vendor, etc.) to locate and service an order

 - You need to simplify communication between your front-end and back-end systems